Did you know?

 Our Refocus programme has both kaimahi whanau and kaimahi rangitahi.
 Working with the whole family, it is a long-term intervention, which takes place over a number of years.
 Research shows that while mentoring and role modelling is effective for young people affected by family imprisonment, this is only in cases where the intervention takes place for longer than 12 months.
 Studies carried out Aotearoa between 2015 and 2016 also found that parenting support was effective in helping break cycles for young people involved in gangs.

-Canterbury’s Integrated Service Response (ISR) to family violence identified a lack of support for children who had entered safe houses, as well as compromised parent-child attachment.
+Canterbury’s Integrated Service Response (ISR) to family violence identified compromised parent-child attachment as well as a lack of support for children who had entered safe houses.
 As a result, Home & Family now offers a unique service, currently targeted at younger mothers and their children, referred by Battered Women’s Trust, to help ameliorate parent/child attachment, enabling families to recover from the trauma of domestic violence.
 Furthermore, we offer counselling/child focused play therapy for children who have entered safe houses.
 A New Zealand study published in June 2017 into ‘What works for Children Exposed to Family Violence’ supports this style of intervention, listing that children are best supported by ‘organisations [which’] focus their interventions on therapy and parenting skills delivered to both children and non-abusive parents [and] ensure services are delivered by highly qualified staff who understand how trauma impacts children’s functioning.’
 (Superu 2017)